ericjwdchen/ericjwdchen.github.io/about.md

 ![Eric Chen headshot](assets/2015/01/headshot-eric-chen.jpg){: .img-right .img-circular}

 Hey there!
-I'm Eric Chen.
+I'm Eric Chen. test

 I live in Wisconsin and am a sophomore at [Princeton University][pu].
 In my past, I attended [The Lawrenceville School][ls].
 I like technology, podcasts, and cooking.